boazbk/tcs/lec_04_code_and_data.md

 One of the admirable traits of mankind is the refusal to accept limitations.
 In the best case this is manifested by people achieving longstanding "impossible" challenges such as heavier-than-air flight, putting a person on the moon, circumnavigating the globe, or even resolving [Fermat's Last Theorem](https://en.wikipedia.org/wiki/Fermat%27s_Last_Theorem).
 In the worst case it is manifested by people continually following the footsteps of previous failures to try to do proven-impossible tasks such as build a [perpetual motion machine](https://en.wikipedia.org/wiki/Perpetual_motion), [trisect an angle](https://en.wikipedia.org/wiki/Angle_trisection) with a compass and straightedge, or refute [Bell's inequality](https://en.wikipedia.org/wiki/Bell%27s_theorem).
-The Physical Extended Church Turing thesis (in its various forms) has attracted both types of people.
+The Physical Extended Church-Turing thesis (in its various forms) has attracted both types of people.
 Here are some physical devices that have been speculated to achieve computational tasks that cannot be done by not-too-large NAND-CIRC programs:

 * **Spaghetti sort:** One of the first lower bounds that Computer Science students encounter is that sorting $n$ numbers requires making $\Omega(n \log n)$ comparisons.
 The "spaghetti sort" is a description of a proposed "mechanical computer" that would do this faster.
 The idea is that to sort $n$ numbers $x_1,\ldots,x_n$, we could cut $n$ spaghetti noodles into lengths $x_1,\ldots,x_n$, and then if we simply hold them together in our hand and bring them down to a flat surface, they will emerge in sorted order.
 There are a great many reasons why this is not truly a challenge to the PECTT hypothesis, and I will not ruin the reader's fun in finding them out by her or himself.